 She told me she had to catch the next London train.
 Maeve was with Kait’s aunt and uncle in their flat in Kensington.
 She told me this quickly as she needed to get there and then in the morning continue on to her place in Dublin for Christmas.
-She took my phone and called her mobile so we’d have each other’s numbers.
+She took my phone and called her mobile so we would have each other’s numbers.

-Here was the woman of my dreams who I’d not seen in two years and she was rushing to catch the train to London leaving in 10 minutes.
-I grabbed her wrist and started started pulling her with me.
+Here was the woman of my dreams who I had not seen in two years and she was rushing to catch the train to London leaving in 10 minutes.
+I grabbed her wrist and started pulling her with me.
 To a ticket booth.
 “One for London.
 Standard.”
 I paid with my card as she insisted that I can’t go.
 That I have things to do here.
 What about my parents?

 I felt like Dustin Hoffman in “The Graduate.”
 I had no clothes and I had no plans but I was on a train with my Kait.
 We spoke when the train began to move.
-I suddenly remembered how I’d left things at home so I quietly called my mum and told her, briefly, that I was on the train with Kait heading to London and that we were trying to figure out what we would do when we got there but that we might but I didn’t know if we could be going on to Dublin to spend Christmas with her and her family and that she said they were welcome to come too but it was probably too late to get a ticket but we’d talk more when we got to her aunt and uncle in London.
+I suddenly remembered how I left things at home so I quietly called my mum and told her, briefly, that I was on the train with Kait heading to London and that we were trying to figure out what we would do when we got there but that we might but I did not know if we could be going on to Dublin to spend Christmas with her and her family and that she said they were welcome to come too but it was probably too late to get a ticket but we would talk more when we got to her aunt and uncle in London.